lancedb/lancedb/docs/src/fts_tantivy.md

 ## Current limitations

-1. Currently we do not yet support incremental writes.
-   If you add data after FTS index creation, it won't be reflected in search results until you do a full reindex.
+1. New data added after creating the FTS index will appear in search results, but with increased latency due to a flat search on the unindexed portion.
+Re-indexing with `create_fts_index` will reduce latency.
+LanceDB Cloud automates this merging process, minimizing the impact on search speed.

 2. We currently only support local filesystem paths for the FTS index.
    This is a tantivy limitation.
 We've implemented an object store plugin